How to Write and Format Resume Headings

 Using Teal's software, you can build an exhaustive list detailing your work experience, and it will all be saved in your Career History for you to pick and choose from as needed.

-With all your professional experience conveniently stored in one place, you can craft multiple versions of your resume, tailoring each to the specific job title you're applying for.
-Use Teal's Resume Builder with built-in AI to craft professional summaries, metric-driven achievements, ATS-friendly resumes, cover letters, and more.
+With all your professional experience conveniently stored in one place, you can tailor your resume to the specific job you're applying for and craft multiple versions of your resume.
+Use Teal's AI Resume Builder with built-in AI to craft professional summaries, metric-driven achievements, choose from multiple professional resume format options, cover letters, and more.

 If you're looking for inspiration - head over to our resume examples section to view resume heading samples across hundreds of job titles.